All the best Black Friday phone deals still available

-Black Friday may technically be over, but there are tons of deals on some of the year's most popular phones still available today.
+Black Friday may technically be over, but Cyber Monday is just around the corner.
+That means there are tons of deals on many of the year's most popular phones available today.
 You'll find deep discounts on smartphones from Apple, Samsung, Motorola, Nokia and others, on both the individual phone-makers' websites as well as online retailers like Amazon and Best Buy.
 In many cases, these cell phone deals are a return to the prices we saw on Prime Day.

 If you're looking to snag a new iPhone, check the Apple Store for the latest discounts.
 Apple has now permanently cut prices on older models, including the iPhone XR and iPhone 11 (check out our iPhone 12 Black Friday deals roundup too).
 And Samsung's website has been discounting its Galaxy line of smartphones all month long, including the Galaxy S20 Ultra, Galaxy Note 20 and Galaxy A71.
 Scroll down for all the best Black Friday smartphone deals available now and throughout the rest of the holiday shopping season.